CrossOmics/Lotus/docs/getting_started.rst

 1. **Load Data** - Load single-cell data (AnnData format)
 2. **Preprocessing** - Quality control, filtering, normalization, HVG selection, scaling, PCA, and neighbor graph construction
-3. **Core Analysis** (before clustering) - Identify core cells and compute core map embedding using cplearn
+3. **Core Analysis** (optional, before clustering) - Identify core cells and compute core map embedding using cplearn
 4. **Clustering** - Cluster cells using cplearn (default), Leiden, or Louvain algorithms
 5. **Visualization** - Generate UMAP embeddings and visualization plots
 6. **Differential Expression Analysis** - Identify marker genes between clusters

 **Key Points:**

-* **Core analysis is performed before clustering** to identify stable cell populations and prepare for better clustering results
+* **Core analysis is optional** - It can be performed before clustering to identify stable cell populations, but clustering works without it
 * **Clustering methods can be switched** between cplearn (default), Leiden, and Louvain by changing the ``method`` parameter
 * **All methods are compatible** - cluster labels from any method can be used with subsequent visualization and DEG analysis functions
 * **The pipeline is flexible** - you can use scanpy methods (Leiden/Louvain) or Lotus cplearn methods, and switch between them as needed